bastonus/NanoBanana-Photoshop-plugin/README.md

     After restarting Photoshop, the plugin will be available in the **Plugins** menu.

+3.  **Alternative Method (Developer Mode)**:
+    If you want to modify the code or contribute:
+    1. Download the **UXP Developer Tool** from Adobe.
+    2. Click "Add Plugin" and select the `manifest.json` file in the `NanoBananaPluginPS` folder.
+    3. Click "Load".
+    4. Open Photoshop, and the plugin will appear in the `Plugins` menu.

 ---

 ## 📜 License

 This project is licensed for personal and commercial use.
 Please ensure you satisfy the Terms of Service of the Google AI Studio API when using the generated images commercially.

+---

+## 🤝 Contributing & Help

+We love contributions!
+If you are a developer, designer, or just an enthusiast:

+-   **Found a bug?** Open an issue on GitHub.
+-   **Want to build a feature?** Fork the repo and submit a PR.
+-   **Need help?** Reach out on the discussions page.

+Help us make Nano Banana the best AI plugin for Photoshop! 🍌